7 Common Social Media Mistakes All Brands Should Avoid

 5. Having an Incomplete Profile

-It absolutely guts me when I see a great brand struggling on social media because their profiles aren’t fully filled out, or aren’t optimized.
+It absolutely guts me when I see a great brand struggling on social media because their profiles aren’t fully filled out or optimized.
 As far as social media mistakes go, this is a pretty common one, but it’s also an easy fix.

-Share your contact information, brand missions, USP, operational hours, and any relevant information you think your audience might need.
-You can include a branded hashtag, for example, or a CTA for people to share their experience with your brand.
-It’s important to invest into your social media branding from the start.
+For even better results, you can share your contact information, brand missions, USP, operational hours, and any relevant information you think your audience might need.
+It’s important to invest in your social media branding from the start.

 6. Failing to Engage with Your Audience Regularly

 Social media marketing is meant to be social.
-That’s what makes it so powerful and so effective.
-Think of it more as a relationship-building tool than a direct sales platform for at least 80% of the time.
+That’s what makes it so powerful and effective.
+Think of it more as a relationship-building tool than a direct sales platform.

-You want to stay on time of engagement on every platform you’re on.
-That means watching for comments, questions, and messages on public and private posts on every single individual platform.
-Respond as promptly as you can, ideally in five hours or less but always within 24 hours, and as thoroughly as possible.
+Make sure to actively engage with your followers on every platform you’re on.
+This means watching for comments, questions, and messages on public and private posts.
+Respond as promptly as you can, ideally within 24 hours, and as thoroughly as possible.
 If needed, let users know where they can go to find more information or have an issue resolved by your customer support team.

-Community management is probably the most difficult part of social media marketing as your followings grow, just because it’s a lot to keep up with and requires pretty constant work.
-Social media management tools can help, by allowing you to manage all your platforms from one dashboard.
+Community management is one of the most difficult parts of social media marketing as your followings grow.
+Social media management tools can help by allowing you to manage all your platforms from one dashboard.
 You’ll be alerted to every message so you can respond quickly without having a million tabs open.

-Remember that if questions and comments go unanswered, it will look like your customer service isn’t where it should be, and you could lose sales because customer questions go unanswered.
-Don’t let this happen to you!
+Remember that if questions and comments go unanswered, it will look like your customer service isn’t where it should be.
+You could lose potential sales and opportunities, so don’t let this happen to you!

 7. Not Creating a Content Schedule in Advance

 Your social media marketing should be strategic and intentional.
-We covered this in the first section of this article.
-Setting up a carefully-created content schedule for your content marketing in advance can help keep you on track with your strategy.
+Setting up a content schedule in advance can help keep you on track with your strategy.

 It’s difficult to come up with great content day after day, so a tried-and-true trick is to sit down a few days before the beginning of the month and map out a rough schedule.

 Start with what you know you need to prioritize.
 You may have an in-store event coming up in three weeks, and want to share two posts per week on each platform to encourage attendance and get people excited.
 Drop those into the calendar first.
-Then you’ll want to make it a point to share UGC at least once a week, and link to resources like blog posts or lead magnets once a week.
+Then you’ll want to make it a point to share UGC at least once a week, and link to resources like blog posts or lead magnets.

-Even with the majority of your content schedule filled out in advance, there’s still room to change things around if needed and to add in timely, relevant content if anything pops up.
+Even with the majority of your content schedule filled out in advance, there’s still room to change things around if needed.
 This is meant to be a resource instead of an inflexible mandate.

 I strongly recommend using social media management software like Buffer, Hootsuite, and Agorapulse for this purpose.
-These tools (and others like them) let you create entire posts in advance, including adding pictures, hashtags, and links.
-You can easily reschedule content later if needed, but it’s helpful to have everything done before you need it so nothing gets missed when you get busy.
+These tools let you schedule entire posts in advance, including adding pictures, hashtags, and links.
+You can easily reschedule content later if needed, but it’s helpful to have everything done beforehand so nothing gets missed when you get busy.

 Final Thoughts

-Social media marketing is relatively straight-forward, once you’ve got a strategy in place and know which common mistakes to avoid.
-These 7 social media marketing mistakes can seriously impact your campaigns if you make them, potentially turning away customers and even costing you business.
+Social media marketing is relatively straightforward once you’ve got a strategy in place and know which common mistakes to avoid.
+These 7 social media mistakes can seriously impact your campaigns if you make them, potentially turning away customers and sales.

-Remember that your social media profiles may be one of the first touchpoints and experiences customers have with your business, so you need to make sure that you’re creating a powerful first impression.
+Remember that your social media profiles may be one of the first touch points potential customers have with your business, so you need to make sure that you’re creating a powerful first impression.
 We believe this starts with your images, which is the first thing that users notice, so start your free trial with Snappa today to give your profiles a visual upgrade!